Gnomes, Nisser, and Tomtar

-Gnomes, otherwise known as Nisse in Danish and Norwegian or Tomte in Swedish, appear as wizened old men with big, bushy beards wearing tall, red hats.
+Gnomes, otherwise known as Nisser (singular Nisse) in Danish and Norwegian or Tomtar (singular Tomte) in Swedish, appear as wizened old men with big, bushy beards wearing tall, red hats.
 The word gnome itself comes from the Renaissance Latin gnomus, and was coined by Paracelsus for his work Liber de Nymphis, Sylvanis, Pygmaeis, Salamandrix, et Gigantibus, etc., published posthumously in 1566.
-Paracelsus--a Swiss physician, alchemist, and astrologer--classified gnomes as earth elementals, and almost certainly formed his idea of them based on the stories of the Nisse from his Germanic homeland.
+Paracelsus—a Swiss physician, alchemist, and astrologer--classified gnomes as earth elementals, and almost certainly formed his idea of them based on the stories of the Nisse from his Germanic homeland.

 Traditionally, Gnomes live underground; Paracelsus said that they are able to move through the earth as a man moves through air.
-The Nisse and Tomte, often said to dwell underground in the foundations of old homes and in burial mounds, are helpful house faeries who attach to specific homesteads--some say they're ancestor spirits of ancient family patriarchs, while others believe they're nature spirits attached to the land being inhabited; either way, these faeries are known for bringing more weal than woe, at least as long as they respect those with whom they dwell.
+The Nisser and Tomtar, often said to dwell underground in the foundations of old homes and in burial mounds, are helpful house faeries who attach to specific homesteads—some say they're ancestor spirits of ancient family patriarchs, while others believe they're nature spirits attached to the land being inhabited; either way, these faeries are known for bringing more weal than woe, at least as long as they respect those with whom they dwell.

-So if you happen to attract one of the Nisse to your home, take extra care to not appear lazy or offensive, and maybe leave some buttered porridge out, just in case, since the last thing you want is an angry faerie with prodigious strength causing a ruckus in your residence.
+So if you happen to attract a Nisse to your home, take extra care to not appear lazy or offensive, and maybe leave some buttered porridge out, just in case, since the last thing you want is an angry faerie with prodigious strength causing a ruckus in your residence.